Autism Spectrum Disorder - Overview

 Assessment Process

-The diagnostic process typically includes three stages: developmental screening, behavioral assessment, and differential diagnosis.
-The healthcare team will use standardized tools such as the Autism Diagnostic Observation Schedule - Second Edition (ADOS-2), combined with developmental history analysis.
+The diagnostic process typically involves three stages: developmental screening, behavioral assessment, and differential diagnosis.
+Healthcare teams use standardized tools such as the Autism Diagnostic Observation Schedule-Second Edition (ADOS-2), combined with developmental history analysis.
 Key assessment indicators include:

 • Frequency and severity of repetitive behaviors

-• Abnormal responses in sensory processing (e.g., hypersensitivity or numbness to sounds and touch)
+• Abnormal sensory responses (such as hypersensitivity or hyposensitivity to sounds and touch)

 Differential Diagnosis

-It is necessary to distinguish ASD from other developmental disorders, such as Rett syndrome and Asperger syndrome.
-Clinicians will rule out similar symptoms caused by hearing issues, language delays, or pervasive developmental disorders.
-Diagnostic reports typically include the following elements:
+It is necessary to distinguish ASD from other developmental disorders, such as Rett syndrome, Asperger’s syndrome, etc. Clinicians will exclude conditions like hearing impairments, language delays, or pervasive developmental disorders with similar symptoms.
+The diagnosis report usually includes:

 • Scores from standardized assessment tools